danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 ![cucumber book review demo app review submit success](../images/cucumer-book-review-demo-app-review-submitted-success.png "cucumber book review demo app review submit success")

 <aside class="markdown-aside">
-In a real app, reviews would typically undergo content moderation before publishing, and users would be able to select a display name instead of showing their email publicly.
+In a real app, reviews would typically undergo content moderation before publishing, and users would be able to choose a display name instead of showing their email publicly.
 These details are omitted here to keep the demo relatively simple.
 </aside>

 To test this, we'll need a few books, users, and reviews setup in the test database.
 Recall in our first test we saw how we can create data for the test as follows: